 Current students can use the course prefixes below (CAS, CPC, or CDD) for Web Advisor’s on-line course registration.

-- BlackBoard learning management software (LMS) is utilized for all courses (whether in-class or on-line) for timely and efficient information exchange, homework submission, electronic grade tracking and testing.
+- BlackBoard learning management software (LMS) is used for all courses (whether in-class or on-line) for timely and efficient information exchange, homework submission, electronic grades and testing.

 - Tests are taken on-line with a timer or in the classroom without a timer (a blended learning environment).

-- All courses are structured with weekly assignments, clearly stated assignment goals, associated due dates and estimated completion times.
+- Courses have weekly assignments, clearly stated learning goals, due dates and estimated completion times.

 - All courses are designed with the option for students to complete work early.